vinegarhq/vinegar/README.md

 + Add watchdog for unlocker in flatpak?
 This needs investigation.
 + Automatically kill wineprefix when Roblox has exited
 + Add installation failure detection

+The Discord server for Vinegar can be found [here](https://discord.gg/dzdzZ6Pps2).